awsdocs/aws-iot-sitewise-user-guide/doc_source/concept-overview.md

 Aggregates are basic metrics that AWS IoT SiteWise automatically computes for all time series data\.
 For more information, see [Querying asset property aggregates](query-industrial-data.md#aggregates)\.

 **Asset hierarchy**
 You can define asset hierarchies to create logical representations of your industrial operations\.
 To create a hierarchy, you define a hierarchy definition in an asset model, and then you associate assets created from that model and the model specified in the hierarchy definition\.
 Metrics in parent assets can aggregate data from child assets' properties, so you can calculate statistics that provide insight to your operation or a subset of your operation\.
-For more information, see [Defining relationships between assets \(hierarchies\)](asset-hierarchies.md)\.
+For more information, see [Defining relationships between asset models \(hierarchies\)](asset-hierarchies.md)\.

 **Formula**
 Every [transform](#concept-transform) and [metric](#concept-metric) property has a formula that defines how that property transforms or aggregates data\.
 Formulas consist of property inputs, operators, and functions offered by AWS IoT SiteWise\.
 For more information, see [Using formula expressions](formula-expressions.md)\.